 Nearly all authors tire of their most successful characters, yet most have the decency to kill them off.
 Here’s a detailed review of The Order.
 Daniel Silva book review: The Order.

 Our Weapon Is Love

-Before Jesus formally began His earthly ministry He was a carpenter.
-No doubt He learned all the tools of His trade and was remarkably skilled with them.
-We know this because, as a tradesman, He was called a tekton, meaning craftsman (Matthew 13:55).
+Before Jesus formally began His earthly ministry, He was a carpenter.
+No doubt, He learned all the tools of His trade and was remarkably skilled with them.
+We know this because He was called a tekton, meaning craftsman (Matthew 13:55).

 When it came to preparing His disciples for ministry, Jesus told them which tool was the best and most important.
 Here’s what Jesus said: By this all people will know that you are my disciples, if you have love for one another.”
 (John 13:35)

 The more people assail us, and most certainly, they will assail us as we take a firm stand for the things God’s Word declares as Truth, the more we must demonstrate love among believers and extend love to the lost.

 You may like: For the love of God